Arnav-Bista/stacs/data/events/stacs-ctf.md

 # Hack the Flag! 🚩

-Test your cybersecurity skills in the **annual STACS CTF Competition**!
+Test your cybersecurity skills in the **STACS CTF Competition**!
 Solve challenges across multiple categories and compete for amazing prizes.

 ## What is a CTF?